Jack Wagner (actor): Personal life

 Wagner was married to actress Kristina Wagner, who played opposite him on General Hospital as his love interest Felicia Cummings.
-After marital troubles they filed for divorce and it was finalized in 2006.
+They divorced in 2006.
+They had two sons, born in 1990 and 1994.
+Their younger son Harrison died in Los Angeles on June 6, 2022, of an accidental drug overdose.

-They have two sons, born in 1990 and 1994.
-Their younger son died in Los Angeles on June 6, 2022, at age 27.
-A drug overdose is suspected, pending toxicology results.
 On June 13, 2022, Jack and his former wife announced a scholarship fund in honour of their son who struggled with addiction issues.
 All funds donated to the Harrison Wagner Scholarship Fund will be used to directly help young men pay their rent or a portion of their rent who could not otherwise afford their care at New Life House (a sober living facility in California).

 Wagner began dating his Melrose Place love interest Heather Locklear in 2007; they became engaged in August 2011.
 The couple called off their engagement on November 15, 2011.